 We remark that, for this example, the final set $\hat I$ is easy to describe: it is composed only by the index $0$, which corresponds to a tropical root of infinite multiplicity.

 It turns out that the case described in the example is essentially the only one that can ``go wrong''.
-If we detect this situation early, we may adopt the standard Graham-Scan procedure for all other cases.
+If we detect this situation early, we may adopt the standard Graham Scan procedure for all other cases.
 This is guaranteed by the following result.

 \begin{theorem} Let $(j, \log b_j)$ be the nodes of a Newton polygon, $j \in I \subseteq \mathbb Z$; similarly, let $\hat I$ be the set of indices corresponding to vertices of the Newton polygon for